pindiakroman-sketch/Azure-Cloud-Security/README.md

 Enable blob change feed-Uncheck-zaznamenáva všetky zmeny v storage účte-logy zmien.Nepotrebne...nepotrebujem audit Enable version-level immutability support-Uncheck-Immutability-súbor sa nedá zmeniť ani zmazať počas určenej doby(dôležité pre banky,archívy,compliance).Cvičenie nepracuje s politikami WORM.nechcem blokovať zmeny súborov takže to nechávam vypnuté

+# Prečo sú dobré tagy?
+project-ak máš 30 Storage účtov, hned vieš ktorý patrí surf appke Environment-dôležité pre security policies
+Owner-Kto to spravuje
+Datatype/Data classification/ cloud security must have-firma potrebuje vedieť, aké dáta skladujú.(UserContent)-videá,fotky.Je to klasifikované ako public=nízke riziko.

+## Summary

+Storage accounts let you create a group of data management rules and apply them all at once to the data stored in the account: blobs, files, tables, and queues.

+If you tried to achieve the same thing without storage accounts, the end product would be tedious and error-prone.
+For example, what are the chances that you could successfully apply the same rules to thousands of blobs?

+Instead, you capture the rules in the settings for a storage account, and those rules are automatically applied to every data service in the account.